 How Mackay Goodwin can help

 We follow a mantra at Mackay Goodwin: If you don’t give up, we won’t either.

 While some firms take an ‘Insolvency first’ approach, Mackay Goodwin is a corporate advisory, restructuring and recovery firm with an approach that focuses on keeping businesses viable and able to trade into the future.
 Ultimately our advisors play the role of recovery partner.

-We employ a team of liquidators, administrators, receivers and business turnaround specialists that are registered by ASIC and experienced in designing solutions to any insolvency or corporate recovery issue.
-Mackay Goodwin is an AFR Top 100 Accounting firm and ranked in AFR Fast Starters as Australia’s number 1 fastest-growing restructure, turnaround and Insolvency company.
+We employ a team of liquidators registered by ASIC that are experienced in designing solutions to any insolvency or corporate recovery issue.
+Mackay Goodwin is an AFR Top 100 Accounting firm and ranked in AFR Fast Starters as Australia’s number 1 fastest growing restructure, turnaround and Insolvency company.